Definition

 - Gliadin, a component of gluten, plays a pivotal role in disease pathogenesis by binding to tissue transglutaminase (tTG) in the intestinal mucosa, forming immunogenic complexes.

-Gut Microbiome and Infections:
+Gut Microbiome and Infections

-- Changes in gut microbiota may predispose individuals to coeliac disease.
-Early-life infections, such as those caused by reovirus, can disrupt oral tolerance to gluten and increase inflammation.
+- Early-life infections, such as those caused by reovirus, can disrupt oral tolerance to gluten and increase inflammation.

 - Case-control studies link enterovirus and parechovirus infections in childhood to a heightened risk of developing coeliac disease in genetically predisposed individuals.

-Gluten Exposure Timing:
+Gluten Exposure Timing

 - Higher gluten intake during early childhood is associated with an increased risk of developing coeliac disease in individuals carrying HLA-DQ2/DQ8 genotypes.